-For spirits wonks, one of the great joys of travel is seeking out new and exotic bottled treasures and returning home with them in tow.
+For spirited wonks, one of the great joys of travel is seeking out new and exotic bottled treasures and returning home with them in tow.
 It’s the thrill of the hunt – what will you find?
-Maybe it’s a bottle you never knew existed, or perhaps it’s one you’ve been stalking for years.
-Here in the U.S., the three-tier system makes it royal pain sometimes to find what you’d like at your local stores.
-So hunting for liquor while you travel, both domestically and internationally, can be highly rewarding.
+Maybe it’s a bottle you never knew existed?
+Or perhaps it’s one you’ve stalked for years.
+For U.S. citizens, the three-tier system makes it royal pain to find treasures at your local stores.
+So hunting for liquor during your domestic and international travels can be highly rewarding.

-When it comes to bringing liquor back into the U.S. from international travel, the biggest source of fear and confusion is “duty,” aka the duty free exemption.
+When it comes to bringing liquor back into the U.S. from international jaunts, the biggest source of fear and confusion is duty, aka the duty free exemption.
 Generally speaking, U.S. residents can return to the U.S. with one liter of spirits, duty free.
 The U.S. Customs and Border Patrol (CBP) site says this:

 Generally, one liter of alcohol per person may be entered into the U.S. duty-free by travelers who are 21 or older, although travelers coming from the U.S. Virgin Islands or other Caribbean countries are entitled to more.

 Sounds simple, right?
-Yet you’d be amazed at how many people think this mean you can only bring in one liter of alcohol, or worse, just one bottle.
+Yet you’d be amazed how many people think this means you can only bring in one liter of alcohol.
+Or worse, just one bottle.
 Not true!

-The CBP site addresses this scenario without actually telling you exactly what you’re in for if you show up at their desk with a dozen bottles in hand:
+The CBP site addresses this scenario, but without preparing you for what you’re in when you show up at their desk with a dozen bottles in your suitcases:

 Additional quantities may be entered, although they will be subject to duty and Federal excise taxes, which will be assessed and collected at the port of entry. … There is no federal limit on the amount of alcohol a traveler may import into the U.S. for personal use… A general rule of thumb is that 1 case of alcohol is a personal use quantity

-What this realistically means is that for international travel, you’re probably safe bringing back as much liquor as you can fit in your suitcase(s).
-Mrs. Wonk and I have put this to the test on numerous occasions, and at this point, it’s a personal failure if we don’t arrive home with at least sixteen bottles in our two carry-on sized checked suitcases.
-We’ve always filled out the forms truthfully (so as to not put our Global Entry status at risk), and so far, we’ve never paid a single penny in U.S. import duty.
+What this realistically means is that for international travel, you’re generally safe to back as much liquor as fits in your suitcase(s).
+Mrs. Wonk and I have tested this on numerous occasions.
+At this point, we consider it a personal failure if we don’t arrive home with at least sixteen bottles in our two carry-on sized checked suitcases.
+We’ve always filled out the forms truthfully (so as to not put our Global Entry status at risk), and had never paid a single penny in U.S. import duty.

 Until this past weekend’s trip to Vancouver, BC.
 They got us.
 We paid import duty.